Fury in Peru after officials secretly received vaccine before health workers

 César Ramal, a doctor at a public hospital in the jungle city of Iquitos who was flown to Lima last year after he became sick with covid-19, summarized the nation’s indignation.

 “How can they take advantage of their position like this, getting vaccinated before the people on the front line?” he asked.
-“What about the millions of Peruvians who have comorbidities and are high risk?
+“What about the millions of Peruvians who have co-morbidities and are high-risk?
 It’s just incredible.”

-The scandal comes at a devastating time for Peru, which has reported 1.2 million cases of covid-19 and 44,000 deaths, both likely huge underestimates.
+The scandal comes at a devastating time for Peru, which has reported more than 1.2 million coronavirus cases and 44,000 deaths, both probably huge underestimates.

 One ongoing government epidemiological study has found that 40 percent of the population has been infected — but it hasn’t stopped the country’s second wave from being, by some measures, more intense than the first.